 Our audits were conducted for the purpose of forming an opinion on the financial statements of the State Employees' Deferred Compensation Plan Fund (755) of the State of Illinois, Department of Central Management Services.
-The accompanying combined schedules of receipts, disbursements, and changes in cash balances; summary schedules of investment increases, deductions, and balances; and, schedules of administrative costs are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.